 Similarly, if the payor involuntarily loses his job, or incurs a decrease in pay, the court may also reduce the child support obligation.

-If you’ve been divorced and are interested in seeing if your alimony or child support order can be increased or decreased, contact our Birmingham divorce attorneys Justin Taylor, Jim Parkman and William White at Parkman & White, LLC for an evaluation.
+If you’ve been divorced and are interested in seeing if your alimony or child support order can be increased or decreased, contact our Birmingham divorce attorneys Calvin Whaley, Jim Parkman and William White at Parkman White, LLP for an evaluation.

 Disclaimer: "These recoveries and testimonials are not an indication of future results.
 Every case is different, and regardless of what friends, family, or other individuals may say about what a case is worth, each case must be evaluated on its own facts and circumstances as they apply to the law.
 The valuation of a case depends on the facts, the injuries, the jurisdiction, the venue, the witnesses, the parties, and the testimony, among other factors.
 Furthermore, no representation is made that the quality of the legal services to be performed is greater than the quality of legal services performed by other lawyers."